 To Keep Your Feet At The Right Temperature

 Your boots will keep your feet from getting too cold.
 Riding around at speed even in a hot country can leave your feet feeling cold if they’re not properly protected.
 The wind can cool you down pretty quickly, especially when you’re traveling fast.
-Similarly, a good pair of boots will stop your feet from overheating too!
-Strategically placed vents will stop your feet from sweating and getting wet and horrible.
-They’re designed to cope with a range of weather conditions, unlike regular boots which aren’t really designed to handle anything useful.
+Similarly, a good pair of boots will stop your feet from overheating as well.
+Strategically placed vents will stop your feet from sweating and getting damp and clammy.

 To Keep The Rain Out

 A proper pair of motorcycle boots will provide some rain protection.
 Regular boots generally do not.
 Riding in the rain isn’t fun, even when you’re wearing all of the right rain gear.
 But if you get caught out in a rain shower without your wet weather jacket and pants, most riders can usually count on their feet staying relatively dry thanks to the base level waterproofing properties of their riding shoes.
 Getting wet feet isn’t nice.
 Motorcycle boots help prevent that from happening.

 To Protect Your Feet & Legs When You’re Riding

 Good boots will also protect your feet and legs when you’re just riding around.
 The road is full of nasty debris and grime, and it’s not unusual for a stone or a bit of grit to get kicked up and hit you in the shin.
 Good boots will deflect those annoying little pieces of stone and keep your legs safe.
 Similarly, good boots will also stop you from burning your leg on your exhaust pipe.
 Most seasoned riders won’t let this happen, but if you’ve ever been to South East Asia, you’ll see hundreds of exposed legs with nice burn scars on their calves.
 The ol’ Thailand Tattoo.